 Beautiful Scotland - Get Involved

 Beautiful Scotland is a community environmental improvement campaign run by Keep Scotland Beautiful in partnership with the Royal Horticultural Society.
 The programme supports community groups across Scotland to improve their local environment.
-Many Beautiful Scotland groups work with local schools - find out more or find a group near your school.
+Many Beautiful Scotland groups work with local schools.

 Although the Eco-Committee is the group responsible for leading Eco-Schools activities, the whole school must be informed about activities and have the opportunity to be involved.